No matter if you want to

 What though if I told you that this is only half of the equation?
 That there is more to singing than just having technical command over your voice?

 This is where my special expertise in psychology and cognitive coaching comes in.
-Using the eight dimensions of primary emotion (a theory developed by psychologist Robert Plutchik), I will show you how emotions do not only help you to tell a powerful story, but also help with releasing and freeing your voice in the first place.
+You will discover how emotions and the power of intention do not only help you to tell a/your story, but also help with releasing and freeing your voice in the first place.